10/29/2020

 speaker

-Thanks.
+Yeah, thanks.
 Sean, I was hoping you could provide some color on the investment pipeline and the types of deals that you've been able to source.
-I guess, prior market valuations appear to have held up well, especially given Low Towers' recent sales, I guess, this past several months.
-I mean, what is or is there a difference between the assets that you sold versus the deals that are in your pipeline, which you're being able to source at much below replacement costs?
+I guess prior market valuations appear to have held up well, especially given WellTower's recent sales, I guess, this past several months.
+I mean, what is or is there a difference between the assets that you sold versus the deals that are in your pipeline, which are being able to source at much below replacement costs?

 speaker

 Thank you, Mike.
 There is.
-So if you think about in today's marketplace, pay, you know, if you take a very simple view of what gets you financing is you've got to check three boxes, pretty assets, pretty market, most importantly, very well-known well-reported operators, right?
+So if you think about in today's marketplace, if you take a very simple view of what gets you financing is you've got to check three boxes, pretty assets, pretty market, most importantly, very well-known, well-reported operators, right?
 If you can't check all those three boxes, it will be very hard, if not impossible, for you to line up financing.
-And that gets you to everything else outside that.
-We've talked about this on the last call.
+And that gets you to the everything else outside that.
+We talked about this on the last call.
 We are bringing our operators into assets.
-So these assets will be confidential, but today it's not.
-Many of these assets were built in the last two, three years, so they don't have a stabilized 2019 in a way that a lender can underwrite, right?
-So a lot of things we're buying, brand new assets that have been built in the last two to three years, does not fit that criteria.
+So these assets will become financeable, but today it's not.
+Many of these assets were built in the last two, three years, so they don't have a stabilized 2019 NOI that a lender can underwrite, right?
+So a lot of things we're buying brand new assets that have been built the last two to three years does not fit that criteria.
 So those are the ones that we are going.
-It's interesting if you see that in real estate over a period of time, for apples to apples, new assets trade for higher price than lower price, just purely the difference of capex that's relative to vintage, right?
+Interestingly, if you see that in real estate over a period of time, for apples to apples, you are asked to trade for higher price than lower price, just purely the difference of capex.
+That's relative to vintage, right?
 Given what is happening today in the marketplace, you are seeing exactly opposite of that.
-Newer assets are trading at a discount purely because they can't get financing because they don't have a stabilized NOR for a lender to underwrite.
-And that's where we are coming in to buy things for cash.
+Newer assets are trading at a discount purely because they can't get financing because they don't have as stable as NOI for a lender to underwrite. and that's where we are coming in to buy things for cash.
 So we don't obviously put financing in.
-We buy assets for cash, and that's bringing in our operators or these assets are obviously owned by other capital partners of our existing operators and we're buying these assets.
-So they are even different.
-So if you think about what we sold, that checks all the three boxes, pretty assets, pretty markets, and very experienced and well-known, well-represented operators.
-You miss one of those checks, it comes back to pretty much very, very few buyers in the marketplace and well-known is the most dominant one.
+We buy assets for cash, and that's bringing in our operators, or these assets are, you know, all obviously owned by other capital partners of our existing operators, and we're buying these assets.
+So there is a difference.
+So if you think about what we sold, that checks all the three boxes, pretty assets, pretty market, and very experienced and well-known, well-reported operators.
+You miss one of those checks, it comes back to pretty much, you know, very, very few buyers in the marketplace, and it will turn out to be the most dominant one.

 speaker